 An abstention represents a stockholder's affirmative election to decline to vote on a proposal.
 If a stockholder of record indicates an intention to abstain from voting its shares, or if a broker, trustee or other nominee holding shares in "street name" causes abstentions to be recorded for shares, these shares will be considered present and entitled to vote at the Annual Meeting.
 As a result, abstentions will be counted for purposes of determining the presence or absence of a quorum.
 Because the outcome of Proposal 1 will be determined by a plurality of the combined voting power of the outstanding shares of our Class A Common Stock and Class B Common Stock present virtually or represented by proxy and entitled to vote on the election of directors at the Annual Meeting, abstentions will have no impact on the outcome of this proposal.
-Because the outcome of Proposals 2 and 3 will be determined by the affirmative vote of a majority of the combined voting power of the outstanding shares of our Class A Common Stock and Class B Common Stock present virtually or represented by proxy and entitled to vote on the proposal at the Annual Meeting, abstentions will be counted as a vote against Proposals 2 and 3.
+Because the outcome of Proposals 2 and 3 will be determined by the affirmative vote of a majority of the combined voting power of the outstanding shares of our Class A Common Stock and Class B Common Stock present virtually or represented by proxy and entitled to vote on the outstanding shares of our Class A Common Stock and Class B Common Stock present virtually or represented by proxy and entitled to vote on a proposal 2 and 3 will be determined by the affirmative vote of a majority of the combined voting power of the outstanding shares of our Class A Common Stock and Class B Common Stock present virtually or represented by proxy and entitled to vote on the proposal at the Annual Meeting, abstentions will be counted as a vote against Proposals 2 and 3.

-Submission of Ouestions
+Submission of Questions